ricrocha82/singularity/bbtools/README.md

 # BBTools Docker Container

-This repository contains Dockerfile and Singularity files to create an image of the BBTools.
 BBTools is a suite of bioinformatics tools designed for handling and analyzing biological sequences.

-## Prerequisites

-- [Docker](https://www.docker.com/get-started) installed on your machine.
-- [Apptainer](https://apptainer.org ) installed on your machine.

 ## Building the Docker Image

-1. Clone this repository or download the Dockerfile.
+1. Clone this repository or download the Dockerfile/Singularity.
-2. Navigate to the directory containing the Dockerfile.
+2. Navigate to the directory containing the file.
-3. Build the Docker image with the following command:
+3. Build the image with the following command:

    ```sh
    #docker